caetera/FlashIDA/Installation.md

     + `Qt5Network.dll`
     + `SuperHirn.dll`
 * Copy `share\OpenMS` folder from OpenMS to the folder with the software, but keep the hirearchy, i.e. the software folder should contain `share` that contains `OpenMS` folder with all subfolders
-* Set the enironment variable `OPENMS_DATA_PATH` to point to the location of `OpenMS` folder that you have copied at the previous step, i.e. if you place the softwatre to `C:\FlashIDA`, the value of the variable should be `C:\FlashIDA\share\OpenMS`.
+* Set the enironment variable `OPENMS_DATA_PATH` to the location of `OpenMS` folder that you have copied at the previous step, i.e. if you place the softwatre to `C:\FlashIDA`, the value of the variable should be `C:\FlashIDA\share\OpenMS`.
 It should be possible to use existing OpenMS installation as well

 Software folder should look similar to this (file-level information is shown only at the first level
 ```